awsdocs/amazon-cloudfront-developer-guide/doc_source/GettingStarted.SimpleDistribution.md

 `https://d111111abcdef8.cloudfront.net/new-page.html`

 You have successfully configured CloudFront to serve your website’s content that’s stored in Amazon S3\.
 If you want to go a step further, you can configure your CloudFront distribution to use a custom domain name \(for example, `www.example.com` instead of `d111111abcdef8.cloudfront.net`\)\.
-For more information, see [Using Custom URLs](CNAMEs.md)\.
+For more information, see [Using custom URLs](CNAMEs.md)\.